 The Office of Watershed Management manages and protects the drinking water supply watersheds for approximately 2.5 million residents of Massachusetts, primarily in Greater Boston.

 The Office of Water Resources promotes water quality and conservation through water resources policy and planning efforts.

 The Engineering Division provides comprehensive and various types of engineering services throughout the Commonwealth in support of the DCR’s many facilities programs and missions.

 The sections included in the Engineering division are responsible for working with our Planning Bureau on the planning and design phases park and parkways projects and supervising construction and maintenance of capital projects including roads, sidewalks, park facilities, dams, street lighting, water mains, and storm sewers, curb cuts, pedestrian bridges and storm water management.
 More

 The Office of General Counsel (OGC) provides legal services and counsel to the entire agency, including the Stewardship Council, on a diverse range of issues and matters to support the mission of DCR.
 OGC also works closely with the Office of the Attorney General on litigation matters in which the DCR is either a party or has an interest.

 Given the varied mixture of lands and facilities owned by DCR and the differing purposes for which these many lands and facilities are operated and managed, as well as the diverse conservation, recreation and public works programs and functions at DCR, OGC’s daily work typically includes a wide range of legal issues from almost all specialties in the law, perhaps as wide a range than that typically presented to any legal office in a Massachusetts state agency.
 More

-The Bureau of Planning & Resource Protection provides professional planning, design and project management services, and natural and cultural resource protection in support of DCR’s state parks and forests, urban parks and reservations, and water supply divisions.
+The Bureau of Planning, Design & Resource Protection provides professional planning, design and project management services, and natural and cultural resource protection in support of DCR’s state parks and forests, urban parks and reservations, and water supply divisions.
 More